peconia/microbit-playground.github.io/README.md

 ## Contributing

-Instructions are above or on the [developers page](https://jezdean.github.io/developers/).
+Guidance on how to contribute is above or on the [developers page](https://microbit-playground.co.uk/developers/).
+Changes to code can be made by cloning the repo and pushing back or through the Github web interface. (or email!)

 Programs for beginners are especially welcome.

-Changes to code or documentation can be made this way or through the Github interface.

 Drop me an email if you have any ideas or want to get involved.